-Godmanchester Community Academy fully recognises the responsibility it has under section 175 of the Education Act 2002 (as amended) to have arrangements in place to safeguard and promote the welfare of children.
+Godmanchester Community Academy fully recognises the responsibility it has under section 175 of the Education Act 2002 (as amended), to have arrangements in place to safeguard and promote the welfare of children.

-This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2022).
+This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2023).
 All staff must be made aware of their duties and responsibilities under Part One of this document, which are set out below.

-Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2022 and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015) if they are working directly with children.
+Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2023, if they are working directly with children.
 For those staff who do not work directly with children Annex A can be issued instead but this is a matter for the school/college to decide.